cau-riken/nzp_gs_smooth/README.md

 # NanoZoomer Connectomics Pipeline: standalone version of the Gauss-Seidel Iteration Scheme
 Python standalone version of the Gauss-Seidel Iteration Scheme by [Gaffling et al. (2015)](https://www.ncbi.nlm.nih.gov/pubmed/25312918) to smooth high-frequency distortions across a stack of brain section images.
 This is a standalone version based on code from our [NanoZoomer Connectomics Pipeline](https://doi.org/10.1101/748376).
-The essential 'run' function is Nipype ready code (all of the inner functions that are used are placed inside it).
+The essential 'run' function is Nipype ready code; contains all necessary calls as inner functions.

 Author: Alexander Woodward, Connectome Analysis Unit, RIKEN CBS, Wako, Japan.
 Email: alexander.woodward at riken dot jp